CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

-Why is moving and handling people training important?
+Why is people handling training important?

-Poor moving and handling practice can lead to:
+Poor handling practices can lead to:

 - Back pain and Musculoskeletal disorders, which intern can lead to inability to work